CP-like Symmetry with Discrete and Continuous Groups and CP Violation/Restoration: CP/CP-like Symmetry and Spontaneous Symmetry Breaking

 \subsubsection{Other breaking patterns of $\Delta(27) \times U(1)$}

 If there is an additional triplet scalar $U$ and it develops the VEV given by

 $\Delta(27)$ is broken to $\mathbb{Z}_3$ generated by $a'$.
 This vacuum is CP(-like) invariant.
-Since $a'$ is fixed under $u_{CP}$, CP-like symmetry is still CP-like at the level of $\mathbb{Z}_3^{a'}$, and physical CP is violated.
+Since $a'$ is fixed under $u_{\textrm{CP}}$, CP-like symmetry is still CP-like at the level of $\mathbb{Z}_3^{a'}$, and physical CP is violated.
 Thus we can realize $\mathbb{Z}_3$ symmetric model with CP-like symmetry.

-If the internal symmetry is completely broken down the CP-like transformation must turn into a physical CP transformation due to a multiplet merging, since all the fields should belong to the same representation of the trivial singlet.
+If the internal symmetry is completely broken down the CP-like transformation can be regarded as a physical CP transformation due to a multiplet merging, since all the fields should belong to the same representation of the trivial singlet.

 We summarize the symmetry breaking patterns of $\Delta(54)\times U(1)$ model obtained aforementioned processes in Fig.~\ref{fig:chart}.
 We find that various non-standard CP violation/restoration scenarios appear.
 It is shown that both the proper CP and CP-like transformations can be mutually converted due to the mechanisms of the multiplet splitting and merging, which depends on which subgroup remains after the SSB.
-We will study its cosmological and phenomenological implications \cite{preparation}.
+We will study its cosmological and phenomenological implications.